-An annual performance review will be conducted by the Engineer of Record to review monitoring instrumentation and resultant data, and geotechnical and operational performance.
-The most recent annual performance review undertaken in December 2023 found that:
+An annual performance review is conducted by the Engineer of Record to review monitoring instrumentation and resultant data, and geotechnical performance.
+The most recent annual performance review undertaken in 2023 found that overall, the behaviour of the infrastructure is in line with expectations and the general condition of the North Dyke appears satisfactory.
+The additional material findings and the associated control measures from this review and the regular daily inspections are summarised in the table below.